antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 # Interview Tip

-For junior Microsoft Intune and IT Support roles, it is important to understand that Microsoft Intune relies on Microsoft Entra ID for identity management.
+For junior Microsoft Intune and IT Support roles, it is important to understand that Microsoft Intune does not manage identities independently.

-Users, Security Groups and administrative roles are created in Microsoft Entra ID and are then used throughout Microsoft Intune when deploying applications, assigning policies and managing devices.
+Users, Security Groups and administrative roles are provided by Microsoft Entra ID and are reused throughout Microsoft Intune when deploying applications, assigning policies and managing enrolled devices.

-Understanding this relationship demonstrates a solid understanding of Microsoft's cloud management platform.
+Understanding how these Microsoft cloud services work together demonstrates a solid understanding of modern endpoint management.

 ---

 # Chapter Summary

-In this chapter, the existing Microsoft Entra ID users and Security Groups were reviewed and prepared for Microsoft Intune administration.
+In this chapter, the existing Microsoft Entra ID users and Security Groups were reviewed to prepare the Microsoft Intune laboratory for device enrolment.

-The Microsoft Intune subscription was verified, Security Group membership was confirmed, administrative roles were reviewed and the administrator account was validated before device enrolment.
+The Microsoft Intune subscription was verified, Security Group membership was confirmed, administrative roles were reviewed and the administrator account was validated before enrolling the first managed device.

-The environment is now fully prepared for the next stage of the laboratory.

-In the next chapter, a physical Android device will be enrolled into Microsoft Intune using the Microsoft Company Portal application.
+With the environment fully prepared, the next chapter focuses on enrolling a physical Android device into Microsoft Intune using the Microsoft Company Portal application.